Stones, ponies, and different drumming dinosaurs – Part 3

 While I did find some of the exhibits and the fossils displayed in the museum interesting and engaging, my experience in the rest of the park generated less excitement.
 Admittedly, had I been able to unleash my inner five-year-old, my reaction might have been different.

-and I sense that portraying inactive dinosaurs would make a boring display, I quickly tired of seeing nearly every dinosaur depicted in attack mode – either eating or contemplating their dinner.
+and it’s likely that portraying inactive dinosaurs would make a boring display, I quickly tired of seeing nearly every dinosaur depicted in attack mode – either eating or contemplating their dinner.

 I have some pictures here or you can watch the park’s official three-minute video.

 (By the way, I hope you weren’t waiting for me to tie these posts to the hit song by Linda Ronstadt and The Stone Poneys.
-Other than the odd connections my brain makes, the two are unrelated.)
+Other than the odd connections my brain makes, the two are unrelated.
+On the other hand, it’s always a joy to listen to Linda Ronstadt sing.)

 This entry was posted in Arizona - Utah May and June 2017.
 Bookmark the permalink.